KnapsackPro/knapsack_pro-ruby/README.md

 #### How is that data secured?

 The test file paths and/or branch names can be [encrypted](#test-file-names-encryption) on your CI node with a salt and later send to knapsackpro.com API.
-You generate the salt locally and only you can decrypt the test file paths or branch names.
+You generate the salt locally and __only you__ can decrypt the test file paths or branch names with the salt.
+Here you can [see how the data are encrypted](blob/master/lib/knapsack_pro/crypto/digestor.rb).

 Connection with knapsackpro.com server is via https.